 Back-channel communication is required for PCI Express Gen 3, 10GBASE-KR, and other emerging serial link standards.
+This communication ‘provides a mechanism through which the receiver can tune the transmitter equalizer to optimize performance’ [1].
 Back-channel capability was initially developed by Sigrity and Snowbush (IP division of Gennum).
 It was deemed desirable to bring this capability to the IBIS standard in order to encourage other SerDes IP suppliers to enable back-channel functionality for their IP as well.

 This BIRD defines how back-channel communications are to be handled in the IBIS specification.
 It requires BIRD128 (AMI_GetWave passing AMI_parameters_out/in) as prerequisite.
 This BIRD also entails: